Ready to get outside and get active?

 A Breath of Fresh Air

 For those who suffer from Chronic Obstructive Pulmonary Disease (COPD), finding outdoor activities that don’t exacerbate symptoms can be a difficult endeavor.
 It can be difficult to find areas free of air pollutants and pollens, and the physical exertion of the activity itself can be painfully demanding.
 However, the fact remains that physical activity is crucial to maintaining lung function and cognitive health.
-With this in mind, the Lung Institute has compiled a list of 5 oxygen-friendly outdoor activities that will keep you healthy without feeling out of breath.
+With this in mind, the Lung Health Institute has compiled a list of 5 oxygen-friendly outdoor activities that will keep you healthy without feeling out of breath.

 5. Tai Chi

 Tai Chi is a low-impact, slow-motion exercise, emphasizing controlled breathing and balance.
 As we’ve mentioned before every day there is growing evidence that Tai Chi has value in treating or preventing health problems.
 Perhaps the most endearing quality of the art form is that you can start it even if you aren’t in the best shape.

 Studies have shown that gardening is one of healthiest activities you can do in your own backyard.
 According to the CDC, 2.5 hours of gardening each week can reduce the risk for obesity, high blood pressure, type 2 diabetes, osteoporosis, heart disease, stroke, depression, colon cancer and premature death.
 Whether you’re starting small with a few potted plants or building up your own vineyard, the practice of gardening is known to promote patience and mental stimulation through the act of caretaking.